 Since consoles tend to be targeted more toward a casual crowd, the average console gamer isn’t meticulously cleaning their ventilation.

-Opening the console to properly clean the fans isn’t a wise move since it voids the warranty.
+Opening the console to clean the fans properly isn’t wise since it voids the warranty.

 Luckily, the PS5 has a fairly decent cooling system.